 Nominees.
-If you received ordinary dividends as a nominee (that is, the dividends are in your name but actually belong to someone else), include them on line 5 of Schedule 1 (Form 1040A) or Schedule B (Form 1040).
+If you received ordinary dividends as a nominee (that is, the dividends are in your name but actually belong to someone else), include them on line 5 of Schedule B (Form 1040A or 1040).
 Several lines above line 6, put a subtotal of all dividend income listed on line 5.
 Below this subtotal, enter "Nominee Distribution" and show the amount received as a nominee.
 Subtract the total of your nominee distributions from the subtotal.
-Enter the result on line 6.
+Enter the result on line 6

 File Form 1099-DIV with the IRS.
-If you received dividends as a nominee in 2005, you must file a Form 1099-DIV for those dividends with the IRS.
-Send the Form 1099-DIV with a Form 1096, Annual Summary and Transmittal of U.S. Information Returns, to your Internal Revenue Service Center by February 28, 2006.
-Give the actual owner of the dividends Copy B of the Form 1099-DIV by January 31, 2006.
-On Form 1099-DIV, you should be listed as the "Payer."
+If you received dividends as a nominee in 2009, you must file a Form 1099-DIV for those dividends with the IRS.
+Send the Form 1099-DIV with a Form 1096, Annual Summary and Transmittal of U.S. Information Returns, to your Internal Revenue Service Center by March 1, 2010 (March 31, 2010, if you file form 1099-DIV electronically).
+Give the actual owner of the dividends Copy B of the Form 1099-DIV by February 1, 2010.
+On Form 1099-DIV, you should be listed as the "Paver."
 The other owner should be listed as the "Recipient."
 You do not, however, have to file a Form 1099-DIV to show payments for your spouse.
 For more information about the reporting requirements and the penalties for failure to file (or furnish) certain information returns, see the General Instructions for Forms 1099, 1098, 5498, and W-2G.